Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Minnesota and its opponents have scored at least 51 points only two times this year.
+- Minnesota has combined with its opponents to score more than 51 points just two times this season.

 - Bowling Green's games have yet to go over 51 points this season.

-- The two teams combine to score 48 points per game, three less than the total in this contest.
+- Saturday's over/under is three points higher than the combined 48 PPG average of the two teams.

-- These two squads combine to allow 47 points per game, four fewer than this contest's over/under.
+- This contest's over/under is four points more than the 47 these two squads combine to allow per game this season.

-- The average total in Golden Gophers games this season is 56.5, 5.5 points more than Saturday's over/under of 51.
+- The average total in Golden Gophers games this season is 56.5, 5.5 points more than Saturday's total of 51.

-- In 2021, games involving the Falcons have averaged a total of 50.2 points, 0.8 fewer than this game's set over/under.
+- The 50.2 PPG average total in Falcons games this season is 0.8 points fewer than this game's over/under.

 Minnesota Stats and Trends

-- Minnesota is 1-2 against the spread and 2-1 overall in games when it scores more than 23.3 points.
+- Minnesota is 1-2 against the spread and 2-1 overall this season when the team puts up more than 23.3 points.

-- In games that Minnesota amasses over 349 yards, the team is 1-1 against the spread and 1-1 overall.
+- Minnesota is 1-1 against the spread and 1-1 overall when the team amasses over 349 yards.

-- The Golden Gophers have turned the ball over two times this season, three fewer than the Falcons have forced (5).
+- This year, the Golden Gophers have two turnovers, three fewer than the Falcons have takeaways (5).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.